roomacarthur/seastainability/README.md

 ## (UX) User Experiance

 Seastainability doesn't just have a target demographic, It in turn is aimed at anyone and everyone.
 The aim of the site is to bring interest to those who don't know a lot about the ocean and what effect we are having on it.
-For those who already have a good understanding of how we are affecting out oceans they should still be able to learn a little and understand what we are aiming to achieve with spreading knowledge.
+For those who already have a good understanding of how we are affecting our oceans they should still be able to learn a little and understand what we are aiming to achieve with spreading knowledge.

 - ### The User